THE OREGON SHAKESPEARE FESTIVAL

 The play started at 8pm and we didn’t get home till almost midnight!

 Overall, we loved it.
 We love musicals, the venue was amazing, the weather was perfect, it was such a fantastic night.
+The night turned quite cold – even in the middle of summer – so definitely be prepared with coats and/or blankets!

 I would definitely encourage everybody to see an OSF play this season!
 If you are wanting something kid-friendly, and your children are over the age of 6, I would recommend The Wiz.
 I was also told depending on the age of the children, it’s possible that “Twelfth Night” and/or “Great Expectations” would be a good bet as well.